James H. Fagan: 2010

 I'm gonna rip them apart.
 I'm going to make sure that the rest of their life is ruined, that when they’re 8 years old, they throw up; when they’re 12 years old, they won’t sleep; when they’re 19 years old, they’ll have nightmares and they’ll never have a relationship with anybody.

 Fagan's comments drew national outrage, yet Fagan himself defended the comments as hyperbole intended to demonstrate the negative consequences of the bill.
 Nevertheless, O'Connell sought to make the issue central to her campaign; a mailer distributed to voters by her campaign included an audio clip of Fagan making the infamous remarks.
 O'Connell also questioned whether Fagan's job as a defense attorney was a conflict of interest, as Fagan would be defending people from laws he had a role in crafting.
 She referenced Fagan's previous support for tough-on-gun stances, yet noted the irony that Fagan would then request leniency for a client charged with illegal firearm possession.
-In the same interview, O'Connell went a step further, asserting that "intimidating, bullying and unnecessarily going after people is classic Jim Fagan," a straightfoward and personal attack on Fagan's well-documented outspoken nature.
+In the same interview, O'Connell went a step further, asserting that "intimidating, bullying and unnecessarily going after people is classic Jim Fagan," a straightforward and personal attack on Fagan's well-documented outspoken nature.

 The contentious campaign came to a head when, during a debate between the candidates, Fagan questioned O'Connell's ability to count, a charge that was viewed by some as sexist.
 During the same debate, O'Connell refused to look at Fagan, and took her cell phone out while he made his closing remarks.

 The Taunton Gazette endorsed Fagan in the days prior to the election, citing his experience in the House and track record as a lifelong Tauntonian with deep ties to the community.

 On election night, O'Connell narrowly defeated Fagan by a razor-thin 44 vote margin.
 Both candidates requested a recount, the results of which showed O'Connell indeed defeating Fagan, albeit by a slimmer margin of only 31 votes.
 With the victory, O'Connell became the first Republican to represent the 3rd Bristol district in at least 40 years.